Free Tool · 2026 IRS & SSA Rates

 Nine states have no state income tax in 2026: Alaska, Florida, Nevada, New Hampshire (on wages), South Dakota, Tennessee (on wages), Texas, Washington, and Wyoming.
 Living in a no-income-tax state can save $3,000–$8,000+ annually for middle-income earners.

 📋 Disclaimer: Educational estimate only.
 State tax rates are approximations.
+State income tax is estimated using your state’s top marginal rate applied to taxable income, so it may be higher than your actual progressive state liability.
 Does not include local taxes, SDI, or other withholdings.
 Consult a tax professional for exact amounts.
 Sources: IRS Rev. Proc.
 2025-61, SSA.gov 2026 wage base.